Xduino – ARM Compiler and IDE with Arduino-like support

 XDUINO-IDE v0.91 released

-Posted by Ram in ARM, compiler, Cortex-M3, development tools, embedded, programming, programming example on September 7th, 2009
+Posted by Ram in ARM, compiler, Cortex-M3, development tools, embedded, programming, programming example on September 7, 2009

 XDUINO-IDE (v0.91) with integrated uploader tool is finally here.
 The current release will only be available for those who have bought an XDUINO board from us.

-If you have bought a board from us and wants to download the IDE, please send us a note and we’ll get back to you asap.
+If you have bought a board from us and wants to download the IDE, site please send us a note and we’ll get back to you asap.

 XDUINO package with library files has been renamed XDUINO-lib.